 On December 17-18, 2011, Occupy Des Moines forced the closure of President Obama's re-election headquarters.
 On December 19, 2011, eight members of Occupy Des Moines were arrested following a sit-in at the offices of the Iowa Democratic Party.
 Protesters were calling for President Obama to veto a massive war bill which codifies the indefinite detention of U.S. citizens.
 Occupiers also voiced opposition to the proposed tar sands oil pipeline, Obama's retreat on a millionaire's tax, and cuts in Pell Grant funding for students.

-Jeffrey Weiss is Executive Director of Catholic Peace Ministry in Des Moines and the former Peace Education Director for AFSC in Iowa.
+Jeffrey Weiss is a political science educator and Education Director of Catholic Peace Ministry in Des Moines.

 The night will feature a short lecture by Jeffrey J Weiss of the Catholice Peace Minsitry on the state of the Federal Budget, the Super-Committee wall, and threats to Iran.
 Stephen Toothman and representatives of 'Occupy Iowa' will then speak and answer queries about how you can help the 99 percent.